THE SCIENCE OF “DOWN”

 Calcium and magnesium.
 These electrolyte minerals are also deficient in almost everyone today.
 They are also much lower in hybridized and N-P-K fertilized food, which is most of it, even organically-grown food.

-All nutritional balancing programs supplement these minerals. they are also “sedative” minerals in their action upon the muscles, the heart and the nervous system.
+All development programs supplement these minerals. they are also “sedative” minerals in their action upon the muscles, the heart and the nervous system.
 This is why a shot of magnesium is one of the first therapies used for a heart attack.

 Omega-3 fatty acids and vitamin D. These are two other very down nutrients that everyone is low in today due to modern agriculture and perhaps alterations in the quality of our sunlight today.
 All we know is that people are not getting enough of either of these, and this has a powerful “up” effect upon the body.